When the Toronto Heatwave Festival Tried to Be the ‘New Wave Woodstock’

-Promoted at the time as a “New Wave Woodstock,” the Heatwave Festival is one of rock ‘n’ roll’s forgotten gatherings.
+Promoted at the time as a “New Wave Woodstock,” the Heatwave Festival, which was held at Mosport Park in Bowmanville, Ontario, Canada, on Aug.
+23, 1980, is one of rock ‘n’ roll’s forgotten gatherings.
 The lineup was impressive to say the least.
-Elvis Costello & The Attractions, the B-52s, Talking Heads, Rockpile, the Rumour (without Graham Parker, who had just left the band) and the Pretenders were all on hand, along with local Canadian rockers Teenage Head and the Kings.
-Scheduled headliners the Clash pulled out last minute.
+Elvis Costello & the Attractions, the B-52’s, Talking Heads, Rockpile, the Rumour (without Graham Parker, who had just left the band) and the Pretenders were all on hand, along with local Canadian rockers Teenage Head and the Kings.
+Scheduled headliners the Clash pulled out at the last minute.

-The festival was held at Mosport Park in Ontario, Canada, on Saturday, August 23, 1980, 33 years ago today, and it was promoted by an American company, First Festival Promotions.
-Asked at the time by a Canadian television station why they were putting on this concert in Toronto as opposed to somewhere in the U.S., promoter John Brower said, “I don’t think this show would sell anyplace else but here.
+Heatwave was promoted by an American company, First Festival Promotions.
+Asked at the time by a Canadian television station why they were putting on this concert in the Toronto area as opposed to somewhere in the U.S., promoter John Brower said, “I don’t think this show would sell anyplace else but here.
 I think this is the strongest New Wave market on this continent.”

 As a local radio station covered the show backstage, actor Dan Aykroyd, in character as Elwood Blues, joked to promoter Brower to put everyone listening on the radio on the guest list.
 Brower played along, but within 90 minutes, 15,000 fans with no tickets turned up looking to get in.
 Brower obliged, and the lucky listeners scored free admission.

 Heatwave never lived up to its potential and has been largely forgotten over the years.
 It did, however, mark a moment when a new breed of exciting young bands threatened to take over the rock ‘n’ roll landscape.
 That never quite happened, but most of the festival’s marquee acts are still kicking today, and most have established themselves as artists of great importance.